 How to gain a readership

-If you want other people to read your blog, let your friends know about it and ask them to tell their friends too.
+If you want other people to read your blog, let your friends know about it and ask them to tell anyone they think might enjoy or benefit from reading it too.

 Step 2: Make some money